 The two terms can be quite confusing.
 Both of them are from C++ polymorphism.
 Overloading is used when two or more functions do similar operations while the template is used when multiple functions can do identical operations.

 What are the advantages of using templates?

 The advantages of using templates in your coding are vast.
-Here are a couple of them.
+Here is a couple of them.

 2. With a few lines of code, you can easily debug the code because everything is simplified.

 3. Reduces the code development time significantly because you can write a single algorithm that can be used multiple times.

 Homework can be challenging, and for this reason, students always look for homework help providers.
 They are always willing to pay for template homework help services.
 We are one such company that charges a lower fee and still provides meticulous services.